Dress for Happiness

 What is Dopamine Dressing?

 Dopamine dressing is the mindful practice of wearing colours, textures, or styles that boost your mood.
 Brighter, bolder clothes can positively impact how we feel about ourselves.
-The clothes we choose can create a motivation within us that results in confidence, competence, and happiness.
+The ladies clothes we choose can create a motivation within us that results in confidence, competence, and happiness.

 Trending Search Terms for Dopamine Dressing: